Tappan Adney: Canadian naturalization

 In 1916, he joined the Royal Canadian Engineers.
 He became a British subject in 1917.
 During the First World War he was as an engineering officer at the Royal Military College of Canada in Kingston, Ontario (1916–19) constructing scale models of fortifications for training purposes.
 His duties were non-combative and he remained in Canada for the duration of the war.

 After the war, he created a set of three-dimensional coats-of-arms of the Canadian provinces, then numbering nine, and one Territory that adorn Currie Hall at Royal Military College of Canada.

 In Montreal, Quebec he created heraldic art, worked for the Museum of McGill University as a consultant on aboriginal lore, and consulted to McCord Museum on canoes 1920–33.

 Consultant on Wolastoqiyik (Maliseet) Culture

-In 1946 Peter Lewis Paul, friend of Tappan Adney and member of the Wolastoqiyik First Nation, was convicted of the theft of ash saplings.
+In 1946 Peter Lewis Paul, friend of Tappan Adney and member of the Wolastoqey First Nation, was convicted of the theft of ash saplings.
 Tappan Adney had previously advocated MP John MacNicol, who was resolved to push a re-examination of the Indian Act, that such activity by a First Nation member was a right guaranteed by treaty.
 This was the beginning of a long legal debate that was only resolved in 1999 when the Supreme Court of Canada accepted that the Maritime Aboriginals had ancient treaty rights that predated the formation of Canada.

-Tappan Adney's close association with Peter Paul resulted in a linguistic study of the Maliseet language.
+Tappan Adney's close association with Peter Paul resulted in a linguistic study of the Wolastoqey language.